andreaseger/master_presentation/slides/slide03-0.md

 ## how is the performance

-- in terms of time consumption - training and prediction
+- Overall Accuracy
-- in terms of accuracy
+- Accuracy by Probability